rhafer/opencloud/docs/ocis/deployment/ocis_hello.md

   Traefik will issue certificates with LetsEncrypt and therefore you must set an email address in `TRAEFIK_ACME_MAIL=`.

   By default oCIS will be started in the `latest` version.
-If you want to start a specific version of oCIS set the version to `OCIS_DOCKER_TAG=`.
+If you want to start a specific version of oCIS set the version to `OC_DOCKER_TAG=`.
 Available versions can be found on [Docker Hub](https://hub.docker.com/r/owncloud/ocis/tags?page=1&ordering=last_updated).

-  Set your domain for the oCIS frontend in `OCIS_DOMAIN=`, e.g. `OCIS_DOMAIN=ocis.owncloud.test`.
+  Set your domain for the oCIS frontend in `OC_DOMAIN=`, e.g. `OC_DOMAIN=ocis.owncloud.test`.

   Set the initial admin user password in `ADMIN_PASSWORD=`, it defaults to `admin`.

   By default the oCIS Hello extension will be started in the `latest` version.
-If you want to start a specific version of oCIS Hello set the version to `OCIS_HELLO_DOCKER_TAG=`.
+If you want to start a specific version of oCIS Hello set the version to `OC_HELLO_DOCKER_TAG=`.
 Available versions can be found on [Docker Hub](https://hub.docker.com/r/owncloud/ocis-hello/tags?page=1&ordering=last_updated).

   Now you have configured everything and can save the file.